 Q & A

 Every interview contains at least some Q & A elements.
-However, other formats (described below) are also frequently included as part of the interview to gain specific insight.
+However, other types (described below) are also frequently included as part of the interview to gain specific insight.

 At some point during the interview, you may be given a work-related problem to solve or task to complete.
 This is very similar to a skill test (see below) but may consist of just one problem or task rather than a broad look at your skill sets.